Reporting obligation according to §16 Fertilizer Act 2021

 - Information that could indicate a violation.

 The annual inspection plan specifies the number of sampling and/or compliance checks, as well as the number of farms to be inspected and the farm inspections to be conducted.
-With the plan figures, sampling is established and follow-up activities due to non-compliance from previous periods and capacities for ad hoc activities are taken into account.
+The plan numbers establish sampling and account for follow-up activities due to non-compliance from previous periods and capacity for ad hoc activities.